Why Some Sim Experts Are Already Calling This The World’s Best New High-Fidelity Patient Simulator

 MedVision’s Leonardo Was Utilized By Johns Hopkins University School of Medicine, Hospital and More

 “MedVision approached me in 2018 to work with the Leonardo simulator,” Adam Dodson, NRP, CCEMTP, NCEE, operations and simulation expert, and former Operations Manager at The Johns Hopkins University School of Medicine, said.
 “I was excited to see a manikin with full articulation of limbs and able to do all the things he could do — without nuts and bolts showing.
 This made his realism even more significant when compared to others in the market.”

 Dodson explained that mass casualty training was very common during 2018 and 2019.
 After recently leaving the Johns Hopkins University School of Medicine simulation program, Dodson recalls using Leonardo for domestic terrorism scenarios and multi-system trauma simulations.
 Then, when 2020 started and COVID-19 entered the US, the medical school transitioned into studying new ventilators made by vehicle manufacturers and research using splitters.
 Leonardo’s versatility and capability allowed Dodson to personally complete several tasks other simulators were not capable of doing.
 He has also used Leonardo with the government, the Department of Defense, and local EMS teams.

 “Many of the high-fidelity patient simulators have resistance and compliance capability, but is it realistic?
 Does it simulate true asthma, air trapping, and reflect realistically on the ETCO2 monitor?
 Many of them can be put on a ventilator and placed on volume and pressure modes, but can they have realistic PEEP?
 PEEP greater than 20?”
 Dodson questioned.
 “Combine these with other complexities like prone CPR, ARDS protocols, and a library of diagnostic end tidal waveforms and you have a true sick patient.
 Leonardo can help.”

 MedVision’s Leonardo offers extensive functionality, combined with the ability for healthcare educators to utilize their own medical devices.
 Clinical Simulation champions can craft their own scenarios using MedVision’s intuitive software, or by choosing from many others that have been carefully crafted by MedVision simulation specialists.
-The goal is that this will enable learners to fully immerse and challenge themselves as they put their individual and team skills to the test in time-critical emergency scenarios.
+The goal is to enable learners to fully immerse and challenge themselves as they put their individual and team skills to the test in time-critical emergency scenarios.